Working for MMO

 No external candidates will be reimbursed for their interview expenses.

 MMO offers a range of options for work experience which may include almost anything the MMO is involved with.
-MMO will offer work experience placements to people aged 16 and above.
-However, there will be a restriction on the type of work that can be carried out by 16 and 17 year olds.
+MMO is unable to offer work experience placements to people under the age of 18.

 MMO are able to offer up to 8 work experience placements per year.
 Applications will be reviewed twice per year (February and August).
 As places are limited, we will give full consideration to each individual’s abilities and requirements when assessing people’s preferences and the most appropriate placement options.
 If you are interested you should complete the work experience application form (MS Word Document, 70.5KB) to let us know what you are looking for in a placement.
 Please also complete and send the equality and diversity form (MS Word Document, 60.5KB) .